EU Parliament adopts new In Vitro Diagnostic Device Regulation

 The IVD industry is about to undergo significant change.
-The final text of the European IVD Regulation is undergoing legal-linguistic review; this legislation will replace the current IVD Directive (98/79/EC), and brings with it an increase not only in the requirements of manufacturers wishing to sell devices in Europe, but also in the number of manufacturers that will be required to use a Notified Body to do so.
+The EU Parliament has adopted the proposal for the IVD Regulation; this legislation will replace the current IVD Directive (98/79/EC), and brings with it an increase not only in the requirements of manufacturers wishing to sell devices in Europe, but also in the number of manufacturers that will be required to use a Notified Body to do so.

 The start of this long process of change occurred on 26 September 2012, when the European Commission adopted a Proposal for a Regulation of the European Parliament and of the Council on medical devices and a Proposal for a Regulation of the European Parliament and of the Council on in vitro diagnostic medical devices, which replaces the existing three Medical Device Directives.